Gibrail404/face_forward/README.md

 - Providing **attendance analytics** with visual reports.

 This makes attendance management **contactless, secure, and scalable** for organizations of any size.

 ---

+## 🏆 Hackathon Project

+This project was built during my **Office Hackathon** 🚀.
+It showcases how **AI + Web Development** can modernize traditional systems and bring real-world impact to workplace management.

+---